phreeza/manuscript_axon_potentials/doc/manuscript.md

-The fact that the responses in [@fig:simpletree]E were mostly monophasic can be explained by the presence of a non-zero bias in the biphasic responses observed for the single spike responses: close to a bifurcation, the area under the negative part of the curve slightly exceeded that of the positive part, and vice versa close to a termination.
-This bias effectively induced a low-frequency component in the single-spike responses, that is reflected in the population response in [@fig:simpletree]E.
+The fact that the responses in [@fig:simpletree]E were mostly monophasic can be explained by the presence of a non-zero bias in the biphasic responses observed for the single spike responses in [@fig:simpletree]D: close to a bifurcation, the area under the negative part of the curve slightly exceeded that of the positive part, and vice versa close to a termination.
+When summed up over many spikes with different timings, this difference in areas induced a positive or negative polarity of the population response in [@fig:simpletree]E.

 The reversal behaviour shown in [@fig:simpletree]E is similar to the polarity reversal associated with a dipole observed in experimental studies [@Swadlow2000Influence;@Swadlow2002Activation;@Blot2014Ultrarapid].
-To summarize, simple one-dimensional model axon structures can produce complex and diverse spatiotemporal EFP responses, including monophasic, biphasic and triphasic waveforms, comparable to experimental responses.
+To summarize, simple one-dimensional model axon structures can produce complex and diverse spatiotemporal EFP responses, including monophasic, biphasic and triphasic waveforms, comparable to experimentally recorded responses.

 Axonal projections generate a dipole-like field potential
 -----